-As indicated by the statistics in Table 4-5, annual average sulfate is consistently under predicted at CSN, IMPROVE, and CASTNet monitoring sites across the 12-km modeling domain (with MB values ranging from 0.0 to -0.4 μgm-3 and NMB values ranging from near negligible to -28 percent) except at CSN sites in the Southeast and Southwest as well as IMPROVE sites in the Upper Midwest, Southwest, Northern Rockies, Northwest and West.
-Sulfate performance shows moderate error in the eastern subregions (ranging from 23 to 38 percent) while Western subregions show slightly larger error (ranging from 36 to
+As indicated by the statistics in Table 4-5, annual average sulfate is consistently under predicted at CASTNet, IMPROVE, and CSN monitoring sites across the 12-km modeling domain (with MB values ranging from 0.0 to -0.5 μ gm-3 and NMB values ranging from near negligible to -36 percent) except at CSN sites in the Upper Midwest, Southeast, Southwest, Northern Rockies, and West as well as at IMPROVE sites in the Southwest, Northern Rockies, Northwest and West.
+Sulfate performance shows moderate error in the eastern subregions (ranging from 25 to 39 percent) while Western subregions show slightly larger error (ranging from 41 to 91 percent).

-85 percent).
 Figures 4-7 through 4-10, suggest spatial patterns vary by region.
 The model bias for most of the Northeast, Southeast, Central and Southwest states are within ± 30 percent.
 The model bias appears to be slightly greater in the Northwest with over predictions up to 80 percent at individual monitors.
 Model error also shows a spatial trend by region, where much of the Eastern states are 10 to 40 percent, the Western and Central U.S. states are 30 to 80 percent.

-Annual average nitrate is under predicted at the urban CSN monitoring sites in the Upper Midwest, Southwest, Northern Rockies, and West (NMB in the range of -5 to -45 percent), except in the Northeast, Ohio Valley, Southeast, South and Northwest where nitrate is over predicted (NMB in the range of 3 percent to greater than 100 percent).
-At IMPROVE rural sites, annual average nitrate is over predicted at all subregions, except in the Southwest and West where nitrate is under predicted by 14 to 37 percent, respectively.
-Model performance of total nitrate at sub-urban CASTNet monitoring sites shows an over prediction in the Northeast, Ohio Valley, South, and Southeast (NMB in the range of 5 to 23 percent), except in the Upper Midwest, Southwest, Northern Rockies and Western U.S. (NMB in the range of -1 to -37 percent).
+Annual average nitrate is under predicted at the urban CSN monitoring sites in the Ohio Valley, Upper Midwest, South, Southwest, Northern Rockies, and West (NMB in the range of -10 to -60 percent), except in the Northeast, Southeast, and Northwest where nitrate is over predicted (NMB in the range of 24 percent to greater than 100 percent).
+At IMPROVE rural sites, annual average nitrate is under predicted at all subregions, except in the Northeast and Northwest where nitrate is over predicted by approximately 30 percent.
+Model performance of total nitrate at sub-urban CASTNet monitoring sites shows an under prediction at all subregions (NMB in the range of -25 to -79 percent).
 Model error for nitrate and total nitrate is somewhat greater for each of the nine NOAA climate subregions as compared to sulfate.
-Model bias at individual sites indicates mainly over prediction of greater than 20 percent at most monitoring sites in the Eastern half of the U.S. as indicated in Figure 4-13.nnThe exception to this is in the Southern Florida, Ohio Valley, Southwest, and Western U.S. of the modeling domain where there appears to be a greater number of sites with under prediction of nitrate of 10 to 80 percent.
+Model bias at individual sites indicates over prediction of greater than 20 percent at most monitoring sites along the Northeast and Northwest coastline as well as in the Southeast as indicated in Figure 4-13.
+The exception to this is in the Ohio Valley, South, Southwest, Northern Rockies and Western U.S. of the modeling domain where there appears to be a greater number of sites with under prediction of nitrate of 10 to 80 percent.
 Model error for annual nitrate, as shown in Figures 4-12 and 4-15, is least at sites in portions of the Ohio Valley and Upper Midwest.

-Annual average ammonium model performance as indicated in Table 4-5 has a tendency for the model to under predict across the CASTNet sites (ranging from -11 to -53 percent).
-Ammonium performance across the urban CSN sites shows an under prediction in four of the climate subregions (ranging from -1 to -56 percent), except in the Northeast, Ohio Valley, Northwest, Southeast, South, and Northern Rockies (over prediction of NMB 1 to 56 percent).
-The spatial variation of ammonium across the majority of individual monitoring sites in the Eastern U.S. shows bias within ±50 percent (Figures 4-19 and 4-21).
-A larger bias is seen in the Southeast and in the Northern Rockies, (over prediction bias on average 80 percent).
+Annual average ammonium model performance as indicated in Table 4-5 has a tendency for the model to under predict across the CASTNet sites (ranging from -32 to -66 percent).
+Ammonium performance across the urban CSN sites shows an under prediction in three of the climate subregions (ranging from -6 to -60 percent), except in the Northeast, Ohio Valley, Upper Midwest, South, Northwest, and Northern Rockies (over prediction of NMB 3 to greater than percent).
+The spatial variation of ammonium across the majority of individual monitoring sites in the Eastern U.S. shows bias within ± 50 percent (Figures 4-19 and 4-21).
+A larger bias is seen in the Northeast and in the Northern Rockies, (over prediction bias on average 80 to 100 percent).
 The urban monitoring sites exhibit larger errors than at rural sites for ammonium.